GeoinformationSystems/MetadataFromGeodata/README.md

 A xml file stores all read metadata and additionally a flattened sqlite database is generated.
 The latter serves as an extension point to generate output in other standard compliant formats.

+This project is one result of the project GeoKur.
+Look at the project page https://geokur.geo.tu-dresden.de/ for further information.

 ## Usage
 Use the IDE of your choice and build, e.g., a jar file.
 The package needs one argument - the filename of a property file.